 What do I need to take to make my stay comfortable?

+You will need to bring your own bedding.
 Ideally you will want to bring a pillow and single duvet cover (not the actual duvet – too bulky and too hot!) to sleep inside which will be more comfortable and less sticky in the heat than a sleeping bag.
-A sheet will also be easier to wash and dry than a sleeping bag if you are a longer stay volunteer.
+This will also be easier to wash than a sleeping bag if you’re a long stay volunteer.

-A mosquito net is essential although if you would rather not buy one as they can be expensive, you may get lucky and find a volunteer has left one behind.
-If you are buying a net, take the largest one you can, there is nothing worse than a small net which rips when you tuck it in and volunteers have managed to fix all the different types of nets.
-Nets can also be bought locally cheaply if you need one.
+A mosquito net is essential although if you would rather not buy one, you may get lucky and find a volunteer has left one behind.
+If you are buying a net, take the largest single bed one you can, there is nothing worse than a small net which rips when you tuck it in.
+There is usually way to hook up all the different types of nets.
+Nets can also be bought locally cheaply if you need to get one.

 Not sure what to bring?
 Perhaps if you will be travelling around beforehand and can’t carry lots?
 Request a call back using the form and we’ll help you prioritise what to take.